 The Yamaha Tracer 9 (base model) also has the same suspension as the base model 900, it seems, with adjustable rebound damping only.

 But the Yamaha Tracer 9 GT goes a lot further with semi-active suspension.
+The 2023 GT+ also has this.

-So what exactly is “semi-active” suspension?
+So, what exactly is “semi-active” suspension?
 It’s a term that gets bandied around.

 On the Tracer 9 GT, you still adjust fork and shock preload manually.
 But damping is controlled via the ECU and Suspension Control Unit (“SCU”).